hola4885/StaffChatDM/README.md

 ## **Need Additional Help?**

-Join Our Support Discord: Join our support Discord server to discuss your ideas, suggestions, and get answers to any questions you may have about StaffChatDM.
+Join Our Support (Discord)[https://discord.gg/jZjcGmqwP8]: Join our support (Discord)[https://discord.gg/jZjcGmqwP8] server to discuss your ideas, suggestions, and get answers to any questions you may have about StaffChatDM.

 ---